jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

 l.settings:UPS_DV_charge --------- holds SHIPPING_INSURANCE charge.

-l.settings:UPS_DV_max_charge ------ this is calculated by taking the maximum allowable subtotal and mulitplies by the UPS rate percentage.
+l.settings:UPS_DV_max_charge ------ this is calculated by taking the maximum allowable subtotal and multiplies by the UPS rate percentage.
 This gives the maximum allowable charge

 ```